 GED candidates with physical disabilities or learning challenges can request modifications of the testing conditions based on their special needs.
 Proof and documentation are required, and the application process might take 6 weeks or longer, so make sure to apply in a timely manner.

 Obtaining your GED diploma gives you the opportunity to work toward a brighter future, and many companies offer tuition reimbursement initiatives to help you make the grade.
-It will take some effort to get well-prepared for the exam, but once you’ve for your GED, you qualify for higher-paying jobs, and you have the chance to further your education as well.
+It will take some effort to get well-prepared for the exam, but once you’ve got your GED High School Equivalency Diploma, you qualify for higher-paying jobs, and you have the chance to further your education as well.

 Many companies offer their employees incentives to continue their academic education, and a great example is Amazon’s Career Choice initiative which allows the retail giant’s workers to earn a college degree from more than 180 colleges and universities at the company’s expense.